 - Contact the Learning Support Team.

 - Discuss your support and send us a Doctor’s Note or Educational Psychologist’s Report.

 - We produce a Learning Support Agreement - outlining your support.

-- We arrange support on your chosen course and reasoanble adjustments for your exams.
+- We arrange support on your chosen course and reasonable adjustments for your exams.

-For more information please download our Pocket Guide to Support Services.
+For more information please download our Pocket Guide to Wellbeing & Learning Support.